bitwarden/help/_articles/login-with-sso/deploy-key-connector.md

 To prepare your Bitwarden server for Key Connector:

 1. Save a [backup]({{site.baseurl}}/article/backup-on-premise/) of, at a minimum, `.bwdata/mssql`.
-Once Key Connector is in use, it's recommended that you have access to a pre-Key Connector backup image in case of issue.
+Once Key Connector is in use, it's recommended that you have access to a pre-Key Connector backup image in case of an issue.

    {% callout info %}If you're using an [external MSSQL database]({{site.baseurl}}/article/external-db/), take a backup of your database in whatever way fits your implementation.{% endcallout %}
 2. Update your self-hosted Bitwarden installation in order to retrieve the latest changes: